chipsheppard/osixthreeo/readme.txt

 desktop-only - will only display on devices 769 pixels wide and greater.

 == ChangeLog ==

+= 1.4.0 - 11 22 2019 =
+* Add conditionals for up-sell blocks.
+* Moved header and footer markup to theme-functions.

 = 1.3.4 - 10 19 2019 =
 * Add control for site content max-width